jwworth/resources/README.md

 [Resources](https://github.com/jbranchaud/resources) and Victor Felder's [Free Programming Books](https://github.com/vhf/free-programming-books).

-Every tool in this list has been tested, broken, and certified _cool_ by me.
+Every tool in this list has been tested, broken, and certified &#128293; by me.
 Every blog post and article has helped hone my skills and refine my taste as a growing developer.